 The wall is interesting because 90% of the time, I can’t really pick up any creep or sponginess.
 Sometimes, if I go very slow, I can get it to creep just a hair before breaking.
 As I later learned, this is because of how the sear engagement works and it’s more or less unavoidable.
-In practical use, I never notice it and it feels quite good.
+In practical use, actually shooting and not milking the trigger, it feels good.

 The break is positive, as is the reset, and I think that’s what makes people like the trigger so much.

 CZ finished the P10 F’s steel slide with nitriding.
 Overall it is a nice even finish, and I expect it will be very durable.
 There is some machining marks visible within the grooves between the slide serrations.
 These are subtle enough that I didn’t even see them for months.
 I only really saw them after taking some high resolution photos and working with some editing software (you can see them in the pictures above).

 Speaking of slide to frame fitment, the P10 series deviates from the normal CZ pattern by forgoing the internal slide rail design found on their hammer-fired options.
 The P10 slide instead uses a more traditional arrangement by riding on the outside.

 One benefit of this configuration is that the slide itself is a bit taller, leaving more mass to grab on to during slide manipulations.
 Aiding this is both rear and forward slide serrations.
 The cuts are deep and very grippy without being overly sharp.